FrederickGeek8/EH-frontend/README.md

-# EH-frontend
+# UH-frontend
 Frontend for Uni Health

 ## Prerequisites
-You can install `parcel` by running `npm install --save parcel`.
-You can install the local dependencies by running `npm install`.
+You can install dependencies for building, running, etc., with `npm install` at the root of the directory.
+This requires you to have Node.js.

+## Running
+A development server can be run using `npm start`.

-## Building
+## Static Build
-Run `npm run start` to start the server
+A static build can be made with `npm run build`.
+Output files will be stored in `dist/`.